ArkCase/ark_helm_charts/repo/README.md

 ### <a name="production-mode"></a>Production

 In *production* mode, things become more ***real***, if you will.
-No hostPath volumes are rendered, and instead all generated persistence is managed via volume claim templates declared with each Pod or StatefulSet.
+No hostPath volumes are rendered (except expressly configured to do so), and instead all generated persistence is managed via volume claim templates declared with each Pod or StatefulSet.
 The particulars of the persistence layer are described [here](#persistence).

-Production mode is enabled implicitly by default, but may be enabled explicitly if you need to combine some of the features from production mode with other features from development mode.
+Production mode is active by default, but may be enabled explicitly if you need to combine some of the features from production mode with other features from development mode.
 To enable production mode ***explicitly***, you'll need to set this configuration value (in YAML syntax):

 ```yaml
 # Enable production mode
 global:
   mode: "production"
 ```

+The value is case-insensitive, and the alternative value "prod" can also be used.

 If production mode is enabled, but a default *storageClassName* is not configured, all volume claim templates rendered will lack that setting and thus will be expected to be provisioned by the cluster with [the default storage class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).